Oromo Liberation Front: Response to criticism

 Anti-Oromo campaign reaches beyond Ethiopian boundaries by Amhara and Tigray alike.
 Oromo refugees in Djibouti, Kenya, Somalia and South Sudan have been deported back into Ethiopia and even put into labor camps.
 One such event was the deportation of UNHCR registered refugee, Tesfahun Chemeda, who was deported back to Ethiopia by Kenyan authorities in 2007 and later died in an Ethiopian prison on 24 August 2013 while serving a life sentence.

 In Yemen, Ethiopian agents are suspected in the 20 December 2008 murder of Oromo Refugee Association leader Ahmed Ibrahim Rore.
 The human rights report details violence towards Oromo refugees, including rape.
 It also raises concerns over why UNHCR Yemen banned Oromo songs at culture shows.
-Oromo in Yemen provided a letter detailing their suffering in Qubee.
+Oromo in Yemen provided a letter detailing their suffering in Oromo.

-Research in the United States has corroborated claims of torture, rape and extrajudicial killing of mainly Oromo, Ogaden, Anuak, Sidama and many other ethnicities.
+Research in the United States has corroborated claims of torture, rape and extrajudicial killing of mainly Oromo, Somali, Anuak, Sidama, and many other ethnicities.
 Amhara and Tigray opposition have also been victims of torture.
 In EPRDF attempts to counterattack their claims, OLF is often targeted as the cause of torture or that were rightfully victims.
 Similarly, the Ogaden opposition group ONLF was also blamed for torture and human rights violations by Ethiopian authorities, which was addressed in a letter from United States Senators to Prime Minister Meles Zenawi.